 Option 2.
 Buy cardboard boxes for transportation.

-The perfect way is to choose such containers that fit the size of the pots, so you will put one flower in one container.
+The perfect way is to choose containers that fit the size of the pots, so you will put one flower in one container.
 But even if you have to put more than one plant in each package, you can do it too.
 You need to put a seal between them, which won’t allow them to be in contact.
 Crumpled paper, soft fabric, and foam rubber can be easily used.

-Know the law
+Know the Law

 Also, you need to make sure that you can take all plants with you because some countries don’t allow certain species of botanical visitors to be taken over their borders.
 So, contact the state’s department of agriculture and ask for the restrictions.
 For example, the following US states have very strict rules for moving plants: Florida, Arizona, California, Washington, and Oregon.

-After you reach your destination, give your plants a few weeks to recover from shock.
+After you reach your destination, give your plants a few weeks to recover from the shock.
 You can notice some plants losing their leaves — don’t worry, it’s a normal process of them coping with stress.

-Remove any damaged leaves and put the plant in partial shade.
+- Remove any damaged leaves and put the plant in partial shade.
 After this, give the flower its new place.
 During the first two weeks, observe your plants carefully and let them maintain a so-called ‘quarantine period’.
 Try not to overwater them.
 After quarantine is over, place the plants in their permanent places and provide them with the usual care.

 Truly, the process of plant transportation may be both tricky and demanding.
 Nevertheless, if you prepare all the necessary materials in advance, your botanical collection will stay healthy and will quickly adapt to the new conditions.
-Also, if you can’t take all the houseplants to your new home — due to the shortage of space, law restrictions, or other reasons, ask your friends, whether they would like to take care of your plants.
+Also, if you can’t take all the houseplants to your new home — due to the shortage of space, law restrictions, or other reasons, ask your friends whether they would like to take care of your plants.
 Anyway, you can always find a safe place for your green pets — a hospital, kindergarten, school, etc.